Menu Close

 10. Play in the Proto discovery workshop

-The newly opened (2019) Proto experience centre in Tallinn harbour.
-This is truly a super fun experience for all ages.
+The newly opened (2019) Proto Experience Centre in Tallinn Harbour.
+This really is a super fun experience for all ages.
 Put on your VR glasses and throw yourself into a fairytale world.
-Many experiences are played in pairs and help each other.
+Many experiences involve two people playing and helping each other.
 Enormous fun!

 Walk 31 min and is 2.5 km or bus 73 from Vabaduse in the old town which runs every 20 min.
 Get off at Proto avastustehas on the Peetri 10, 10415 Tallinn